 For lonely or desperate people this may not seem like a benefit.
 But for someone who likes to be left alone most of the time, this was almost magical.
 Friends tend not to call you since you never have money to go out or chip in for party favors.
 Family members tend not to call because they will assume that you’ll be asking for money.
 With all of the time that would have been wasted on mindless chatter, you can finish your manifesto or start moderating a right-wing hate group on Facebook.

 The homeless can be a lot of fun.

 Now I’m not suggesting that you actually be-friend a homeless because they smell and are hard to look at.
 But now that you’re riding the bus and walking the eight blocks between bars instead of using Uber, you should learn to get all you can from them.
 Always have your phone ready to take videos.
 The homeless say and do some hilarious shit.
 Like the bald black lady on the bus who claimed she was on the Price is Right before naming all 15 strains of weed she sells.
 I’m not encouraging you to make fun of the mentally ill, having seen the inside of a psych ward myself, I’m just saying learn to join in on the fun.
 Let’s also not forget that the homeless always know where to get the best drugs.
 Just never give them cash until you have the product in hand.

-I’m sure there are some things I forgot to add to the list, but now that I’m no longer struggling to survive, I have better things to do than help the disenfranchised.
+I’m sure there are some things I forgot to add to the list, but now that I’ve regained my footing, I have better things to do than help the disenfranchised.
 Which brings me to my last helpful hint.
 Do NOT stay poor forever.
 Sure the benefits are amazing, but who will you look down on when you stroll Fifth Avenue in $300 shoes and a Burberry trench-coat?